-BENDWAY WEIR CONSTRUCTION - MISSISSIPPI RIVER AT BARFIELD (RIVER MILE 811R AHP) MISSISSIPPI COUNTY, ARKANSAS
+BENDWAY WEIR CONSTRUCTION - MISSISSIPPI RIVER AT FAIR LANDING (RIVER MILE 634R AHP) PHILLIPS COUNTY, ARKANSAS

-The U.S. Army Corps of Engineers, Memphis District, intends to install five bendway weirs along the right descending bank of the Mississippi River near Barfield at River Mile 811R above head of passes (AHP) in Mississippi County, Arkansas.
+The U.S. Army Corps of Engineers, Memphis District, intends to install six bendway weirs along the right descending bank of the Mississippi River near Fair Landing at River Mile 634R above head of passes (AHP) in Phillips County, Arkansas.
 Point bar accretion across from this outside bend is narrowing the navigation channel and directing swift currents along the riverbank.
 The swift currents and high water velocities pull towboats toward the banks making it extremely difficult and hazardous for the towboats to safely navigate the river bend from either direction.

-The proposed work includes placement of approximately 560,000 tons of Graded Stone A in five bendway weirs.
-Crown widths of the bendway weirs will be approximately 6 feet, and the weirs will extend riverward from the right descending bank for a distance of approximately 600-1,100 feet.
-A 3-ft. thickness of rock paving consisting of Graded Stone C will extend approximately 200 feet upstream and 200 feet downstream of each weir where they tie into the bank for stability.
+The proposed work includes placement of approximately 360,000 tons of Graded Stone A in six bendway weirs.
+Crown widths of the bendway weirs will be approximately 14 feet, and the weirs will extend riverward from the right descending bank for a distance of approximately 400-500 feet.
+Rock paving consisting of Graded Stone C will extend approximately 200 feet upstream and 200 feet downstream of the centerline weir number two (the second most upstream weir) for stability.
+Revetment currently exists along the bank within the work reach; thus, no additional bank paving will be required.
 The tops of all weirs would be constructed to an elevation of 30 feet below the Low Water Reference Plane (i.e. -30 LWRP).
 The LWRP is a computed water surface elevation profile based on low discharge statistics for a long period of daily gage records (i.e. the 97 percent exceedance discharge over a 20-year period of record).
-There would be at least 30 feet or more of water over the tops of the weirs even at low river stages to ensure safe navigation.
+In other words, there would be at least 30 feet or more of water over the tops of the weirs even at low river stages to ensure safe navigation.